emqx/emqx-docs/en_US/admin/cfg-ce.md

 ### System topics

-The EMQX Broker periodically publishes its own status, message statistics, client online and offline events to the system topic starting with `$SYS/`.
+The EMQX periodically publishes its own status, message statistics, client online and offline events to the system topic starting with `$SYS/`.

 The following options control the behavior of `$SYS` topics.

 **sys_topics.sys_msg_interval**

   *Type*: `disabled | duration`

   *Default*: `1m`